jonasjberg/jonasjberg.github.io/_posts/2016-11-16-static-site-generators.markdown

 It is a important foundational design principle that boils down to splitting big and/or complex problems into smaller more manageable chunks --- "divide and conquer".
-It also states that one should strive to separate responsibilities and consequences for change.
+It then also follows that one should strive to separate responsibilities and consequences for change.

-Content should describe content, not presentation.
+Content should be concerned with only content, not presentation.

+* The content should be _open to modification_ without having to worry about inadvertently modifying the presentation.

-Likewise, a change in the presentation should not change the content.
+* Likewise, a change in the presentation should not change the content.
+  The presentation should be able to _change without affecting the content_.

 Advantages of separating style from content
 -------------------------------------------